undergroundwires/privacy.sexy/docs/desktop-vs-web-features.md

 - Linux: `$HOME/.config/privacy.sexy/runs`
 - Windows: `%APPDATA%\privacy.sexy\runs`

-**Native file system dialogs:**
+### Error handling

+The desktop version of privacy.sexy features advanced error handling capabilities.
+It employs robust and reliable execution strategies, including self-healing mechanisms, and provides guidance and troubleshooting information to resolve issues effectively.
+In contrast, the web version has more basic error handling due to browser limitations and the nature of web applications.

+### Native dialogs

-The desktop version uses native system file save dialogs, offering more features and reliability compared to the browser's file system dialogs.
+The desktop version uses native dialogs, offering more features and reliability compared to the browser's file system dialogs.
 These native dialogs provide a more integrated and user-friendly experience, aligning with the operating system's standard interface and functionalities.